 What happens next?

-Once you have submitted your request for pre-application advice, you will receive an automated acknowledgement of receipt and confirmation of meeting booking (if requested).
-Our finance department will then send you an invoice, with details of how payment can be made.
+Once you have submitted your request for pre-application advice, you will receive an automated acknowledgement and confirmation of meeting booking (if requested).
+We will send you an invoice, with details of how to pay.
 Payment must be made before any advice is given or a meeting takes place.

 All advice is provided on a without prejudice basis only and is not binding on any future decision of the Council.